-An applicant for a premises licence may comply explicitly with the Act regarding all category C gaming machines (see separately published schedule for machine categorisation) on the premises.
+An applicant for a premises licence may comply explicitly with the Act regarding all category C gaming machines on the premises.

 No children or young persons must be permitted access to restricted areas of the premises where category C gaming machine are sited.
 There will need to be segregation between the different gaming machine types.